longread-well/bakeoff/README.md

 * symlink the relevant snakefile: `ln -s scripts/[...]/conduct_analysis.snakemake ./Snakefile.symlink`
 * Now run your analysis as `snakemake -s Snakefile.symlink`

+(If you're not using snakemake, an analogous process no doubt applies using e.g. a shell or python script.)

 The advantages of this are:

 * we get to keep all scripts / snakefiles in one place (this github repo), so we can see them all.